Fill out the form to get started

-Physicians Thrive is the only contract review provider who gives physicians unlimited access to both a licensed attorney and a financial planner during the review & negotiation process.
-At Physicians Thrive, we’re here to help you understand and negotiate your contract before you sign.
+Physicians Thrive is the only contract review provider that gives physicians unlimited access to both a licensed attorney and a financial planner during the review & negotiation process.
+At Physicians Thrive, we’re here to help you understand and negotiate before you sign.

 A physician’s contract is an employment contract between a doctor and the hospital group or practice they’ll be working for.
 It stipulates all of the terms of your employment, including what you’ll do, where you’ll do it, and how much you’ll be paid.